srikanthbpai/srikanthbpai.github.io/_teaching/Statistics for Economics 24.md

 My course was modelled on the [MIT course on statistics for economists.](https://ocw.mit.edu/courses/14-30-introduction-to-statistical-method-in-economics-spring-2006/pages/readings/) Some students found it challenging, but I have balanced this issue by correcting the exams leniently.

 Anyway, I am satisfied with the class performance.
 I am happy to announce that seven students scored O grades (highest grade).
 All these students are very good at probability and statistics.

- Due to the institution's constraints, my lenient correction has some unintended consequences.
-Some students below a B+ grade may know very little probability and statistics.
-For institutions gauging a student's marks and relative performance, please ask me for a reference letter, and I can tell you precisely where my students stand.